 For more information about which subject areas and qualifications need an ATAS certificate, and to apply for one if you need it, see the UK Government website

-- If you are studying one of these courses, you need to apply for an ATAS certificate before you make your Tier 4 application.
+- If you are studying one of these courses, you need to apply for an ATAS certificate before you make your Student visa application.

 - Current students will need to show their ATAS certificate when requesting their CAS from QMUL.